 Larroquette continued his legal path onscreen, with parts in The Practice and Boston Legal.

 Robinson took high-profile roles in the sitcoms Love & War and Home Improvement.
-He sadly died in July of 2021, aged 75.
+He died in July of 2021, aged 75.

 Larroquette played the American Basil Fawlty